-Control consumption with slow-feed netting.
+- Regulate consumption with slow-feed netting.

-Create a safe herd environment for feeding with 2-4 horses eating together at a single OptiMizer.
+- Create a safe herd environment for feeding with 2-4 horses eating together at a single OptiMizer.

-Load two bales of hay in less than a minute.
+- Load two bales of hay in less than a minute.

 Stop Wasting Hay

-Spend less time cleaning up uneaten, soiled hay.
+- Spend less time cleaning up uneaten, soiled hay.

-My horse is a 17 year old, off-the-track thoroughbred.
-She lived outside all last winter in a small herd with 7 other horses.
-We use OptiMizers at our barn and the horses always have access to hay.
-My mare is a hard keeper, but by getting the right amount of hay, whenever she wanted it, it was the first winter that she did not need a blanket or extra grain.
+My horse is a 17 year old, off-the-track thoroughbred who lives outside all year.
+She's a hard keeper, but by getting her the right amount of hay, whenever she wanted it, it was the first winter she didn't need an extra blanket or grain.

 – Laura T.